-European CME Forum is a not-for-profit organisation dedicated to bringing together all stakeholder groups with an interest in European Continuing Medical Education (CME)/Continuing Professional Development (CPD) for healthcare professionals.
-It facilitates multi-channel discussion in an independent and neutral environment to promote the advance of high quality CME in Europe.
+European CME Forum is a not-for-profit organisation dedicated to bringing together all stakeholder groups with an interest in Continuing Medical Education (CME)/Continuing Professional Development (CPD) for healthcare professionals.
+It facilitates multi-channel discussion in an independent and neutral environment to promote the advance of high quality CME in Europe and around the globe.

 The 14th Annual European CME Forum took place 3-5 November 2021, the theme was The 3-legged stool: Achieving balance for effective CME.
 More information here.
 We have also recently launched our new Podcast where we will also maintain a steady flow of information in the run up to 14ECF.
 Stay up to date and follow us on Twitter and LinkedIn.

 This year our PubMed-indexed Open Access journal, Journal of European CME (JECME), launched the second Special Collection on Digitization of Continuing Education in the Health Professions which has received an unprecedented response.
 The journal will continue to publish the 20+ articles accepted for publication until the end of 2021.
 Some authors were invited by the Guest Editors to discuss their work during 14ECF.

 This website has a wealth of information about our past activities, European CME Forum offers the largest resource about CME in Europe – anywhere whether online or in print – covering our 14 years of activities, with reports and presentations from over 252 hours of live presentations and workshops given by over 412 faculty.